dillonHe/EasyEDA-Documents/Tutorial/PCBOrderFAQ.md

 ##Copper Weight
   You can select 1oz, 2oz, 3oz in our order page.
 For other copper weights, please ask us for a quote via email: we can help you to fabricate PCBs with copper weights from 0.5oz to 16oz.

+  1. For 2Oz, please make sure the clearance is bigger than 8mil.
+If the clearance is [5mil, 7.9mil], we will change a bit litter more. bellow 5mil, we can't do for 2Oz, just 1Oz

+  2. For 3Oz, please make sure the clearance is bigger than 15mil.
+If the clearance is [7.5mil, 15mil], we will change a bit litter more. bellow 7.4mil, we can't do for 3Oz .

 ##Different Design in Panel
 Some customers would like to merge more than 1 PCB in the same gerber.
 We know you want to save money but this may make it **hard to cut the board outline** and more importantly this will take a lot more time to pick up and package the PCB.
-Although by doing this, you just have the one order, this complicates the fabrication of the panel and separation of the individual PCBs, so we will usually charge more for this.
+Although by ,doing this, you just have the one order, this complicates the fabrication of the panel and separation of the individual PCBs, so we will usually charge more for this.
 Similarly, using holes or slots as breakoff sections between boards are treated the same way as putting more than one design on a panel, each with its' own board outline.

 Note: This additional charge only applies if the PCBs on a panel are different.
 Boards such as in the left hand image below will not incur an additional charge because they are easy to pick up but boards such as in the right hand image would incur an additional charge.